ecaldrn/ecaldrn.github.io/docs/index.md

 ## **Experience**
 --------------------------------
 ### Research and Development Engineer @ Mazda Motor Corporation  • Oct 2023 - Present
+* Validated the Autonomous Emergency Braking System (AEB) model through the design, implementation and execution of the testing scenarios required to pass test protocols such as NCAP.
-Made the system model validation of the testing scenarios for the Autonomous Emergency Braking System (AEB) feature for safety tests such as NCAP test protocols.
-Worked in planning and simulation of features related with Smart Brake Support (SBS) ADAS system using Matlab Simulink, CarMaker.
+* Integrated model and evaluation pipeline for pedal misapplication and acceleration suppression features in Smart Brake Support (SBS) ADAS system using Matlab, Simulink, and CarMaker.

 ## **Education**
 ------------------------------------
 ### M.E. in Electrical, Systems and Control Engineering • Hiroshima University • Oct 2021 - Sep 2023
 Global Jinzai Program grant receiver.
-Worked in the Biological Systems Engineering Laboratory in the Human Modelling and Augmentation Group.
+Member of the Biological Systems Engineering Laboratory in the Human Modelling and Augmentation Group.
 Majored in soft robotics control algorithms for rehabilitation devices.

 * 3 papers published during the two years as well as speaker in International Conferences.
 * 1 book chapter authored on VR systems for rehabilitation.